criticalinfralab/criticalinfralab/print-automation/CIL003/2colophon.md

     This work was generously supported by funding from the Ford Foundation [grant number 144895, 2022], the Omidyar Network and the Internet Society Foundation [ISOC, grant number G-202208-06454].

 </div>

+# Exploring the public interest in media infrastructures through the lenses of geopolitics, standards, and the environment